Dagic-zewdu/react-redux-template/README.md

 ## Getting Started

-This project is configure with webpack.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: